Jonlv/reverse-injector/README.md

 # Reverse Injector

 Inject a process into your context.
-You can call functions that do not reference absolute virtual addresses.
 Reverse injector copies a target processes PML4E's into another specified processes PML4.
 Currently the project copies the target processes PML4E's into the current process PML4 (reverse-injector.exe), but you can configure the project to inject a process into any process you want.